zahaby/intro-llm-rag/usecase-2/get_weather.md

-- Here we are utilizing same stack (groq+deepgram) to build a calendar scheduler POC.
+- Here we are utilizing same stack (groq+deepgram) to get the weather details in a specific location on a specific date for a period.
-- We are integrate Gmail API using Gmail API-Key to access google calendar.
+- We are integrate openweathermap using openweathermap to access the weather service.
 - We are using groq tool to perform actions based on the conversation.

 # Code Implementation